Sofie-Automation/sofie-quantel-gateway-client/README.md

-# Sofie ATEM State Library
+# Sofie Quantel Gateway client

 This is the _Quantel Gateway Client_ library, a part of the [**Sofie** TV Automation System](https://github.com/nrkno/Sofie-TV-automation/).
-This client-side library is used for communication in the [Sofie Quantel Gateway](https://github.com/nrkno/sofie-quantel-gateway).
+This client-side library is used for communication to the [Sofie Quantel Gateway](https://github.com/nrkno/sofie-quantel-gateway).

 ## General Sofie System Information
 * [_Sofie_ Documentation](https://nrkno.github.io/sofie-core/)